Geoscincus

-Geoscincus is a monotypic genus of skinks: the only accepted species is Geoscincus haraldmeieri (Meier's skink).
+Geoscincus is a monotypic genus of skink in the subfamily Eugongylinae of the family Scincidae.
+The only accepted species is Geoscincus haraldmeieri, also known commonly as Meier's skink, which is endemic to New Caledonia.

 Etymology

-G. haraldmeieri is named after German herpetologist Harald Meier.
+Geoscincus haraldmeieri is named after German herpetologist Harald Meier.

 Geographic range

-G. haraldmeieri is only known from two specimens collected near Coula, New Caledonia.
+Geoscincus haraldmeieri is only known from two specimens collected near Coula, New Caledonia.

 Habitat and conservation status

-The habitat of G. haraldmeieri has since been substantially modified, and the present status of the species is unknown.
+The two specimens of Geoscincus haraldmeieri were collected in forest.
+However, the habitat at the type locality has been substantially modified since 1976, and in 2021 the status of the species was unknown.

+Behavior

+Geoscincus haraldmeieri is terrestrial and semi-fossorial.

+Reproduction

+The mode of reproduction of Geoscincus haraldmeieri is unknown.